 You can also conduct a phrase search by putting quotation marks around two or more words.
 Common words and characters in such a phrase search are then included in the search.

-For example, to search for either 7200 or vpn router, type:
+For example, to search for either ucs or broadband, type:

 Use a wildcard such as * or ? to expand the results of your query.
 Using the ? wildcard provides one-character matching, and using the * wildcard gives you multicharacter matches.
 For example, 295? picks up 2950 but not 2950p.

-To pick up more than one character, you must use 295* in this example.
+To pick up more than one character, you must use 295* as in this example:

 Note: Wildcard searches do not work in quoted phrases.